saurvs/astro-rust/README.md

   (due to precession)
 * orbital elements from one equinox to another

+**Elliptic orbits**

+* Eccentric anomaly of a body, from it's mean anomaly
+* True anomaly of a body, from it's eccentric anomaly
+* Radius vector of a body, from it's eccentric anomaly or true anomaly

 **Time**

 * Julian day from Gregorian and Julian dates, and vice-versa
-* analytic approximation of delta T, with [surprisingly good accuracy](http://eclipse.gsfc.nasa.gov/SEcat5/uncertainty.html) in recent times
+* analytic approximation for delta T, with [surprisingly good accuracy](http://eclipse.gsfc.nasa.gov/SEcat5/uncertainty.html) in recent times
 * Julian century and millennium
 * mean and apparent sidereal time

 **Ecliptic**

-* mean obliquity (IAU and Laskar formulae)
+* mean obliquity, the IAU or Laskar methods
 * angle between the ecliptic and the horizon
 * longitudes of the two ecliptic points on the horizon